Nima-Khodabandelou/Notes/notes.md

       Abstraction:
           Focus on what obj does instead of how it does
       Encapsulation:
-          Wraps code and data into single unit Read-only class
+          Wraps code and data into single unit: It's base is class Read-only class
 	          private fileds
 	          no setter